microsoft/promptflow/docs/dev/dev_setup.md

       - unittests/
 - src/promptflow-devkit/
   - tests/
-    - executable/ # Test with promptflow-devkit[executable] installed.
+    - sdk_cli_tests/
+      - e2etests/
+      - unittests/
 - src/promptflow-azure/
-  - tests/  # promptflow-azure doesn't have extra-requires, so all tests are under the test folder.
+  - tests/
+    - sdk_cli_azure_test/
       - e2etests/
       - unittests/

 Principal #1: Put the tests in the same folder as the code they are testing, to ensure code can work within minor environment requirements.